MIAPPE/SteeringCommittee/README.md

 # SteeringCommittee
-Organisaiton of the MIAPPE community.
+Organisation of the MIAPPE community.
 Minutes of the Meetings of the MIAPPE Steering Committee